x-atlas-consortia/data-submission-guide/Section12.md

 **NOTE:** The dbGaP submission process can take up to six months after the publication of your sequence data in the HuBMAP Data portal or SenNet Data Sharing portal.

-1. Identify an NIH GPA: The Data Provider PI works with their Program Officer to identify an NIH Genomic Program Administrator (GPA) who will help them prepare a study for dbGaP following the [process outlined here](https://sharing.nih.gov/genomic-data-sharing-policy/submitting-genomic-data/how-to-register-and-submit-a-study-in-dbgap).
+1. **Identify an NIH GPA:** The Data Provider PI works with their Program Officer to identify an NIH Genomic Program Administrator (GPA) who will help them prepare a study for dbGaP following the [process outlined here](https://sharing.nih.gov/genomic-data-sharing-policy/submitting-genomic-data/how-to-register-and-submit-a-study-in-dbgap).
-2. Register dbGaP study and create Bioproject: The Data Provider PI and NIH GPA register a study in the [dbGaP Submission System](https://dbgap.ncbi.nlm.nih.gov/dbgap/ss/dbgapss.cgi?login) and create a Bioproject for the study.
+2. **Register dbGaP study / create Bioproject:** The Data Provider PI and NIH GPA register a study in the [dbGaP Submission System](https://dbgap.ncbi.nlm.nih.gov/dbgap/ss/dbgapss.cgi?login) and create a Bioproject for the study.
 This step should be done by the data provider as early as possible, ideally before any data are generated.
-3. The Data Provider PI or PM contact the HIVE (or CODCC): The Data Provider PI or project manager (PM) should contact the HIVE as soon as a dbGaP study has been registered, to initiate HIVE (or CODCC) involvement in the process.
+3. **Data Provider PI / PM contact the HIVE / CODCC:** The Data Provider PI or project manager (PM) should contact the HIVE as soon as a dbGaP study has been registered, to initiate HIVE (or CODCC) involvement in the process.
 4. The Data Provider PI or PM identify a team member to serve as the designated data submitter.
 5. The designated data submitter contacts the HIVE through the HuBMAP help desk.
 6. The HIVE will identify a HIVE data submitter to work with the team member on the dbGap data submission.